 “And before you ask, the gates are off limits; for obvious reasons.
 They're usually populated by the beggars, hoping to get some coin from the merchants, a no man's land really.
 Renekton guards the four gates, so no one's dumb enough to go near them."

 “Now” He yawned, “What else do you want to know?”

 “Where did you come from?”

 “Well, I didn't come from the gates, or else I wouldn't be here” Arkus sighed, “No I was with the-”

-He froze, hearing the sound of flesh lightly touching stone and whipped his head to face the newcomer.
+He froze, hearing the sound of flesh lightly touching stone and jerked his head to face the newcomer.

 Unarmed, pale skin, dark hair, angular eyes, pleasantly round face, petite nose, thin lips

 All of this raced through Arkus' head as Xerath blinked,

 In a quiet voice she replied, “Hi guys” she turned to Xerath continued, “So ready to learn?”